xplor-pay/xplor-pay-mobile-android/KOTLIN_README.md

 **Cancelling , voiding and refunding a transaction**

 If you started a card reader transaction and want to cancel it you can use cancelTransaction() method and after this call the card reader will be ready to take another transaction.
 You can use this method only before the card is read by the card reader.
 Once the card has been read the transaction will be performed and the transaction will be also registered by the payment gateway.
-In this case you can use the **voidTransaction(transactionId: String)** to void the transaction you want (this will work only if the transaction was not yet processed by the gateway).
-Another option is to perform a refund using the **refundTransaction(transactionToken: String, saleEntity: SaleEntity)**.
+In this case you can use the **voidTransaction(String transactionId)** to void the transaction you want (this will work only if the transaction was not yet processed by the gateway).
+Another option is to perform a refund using the **refundTransaction(String transactionToken, SaleEntity saleEntity)**.

 ## Getting information related to the card reader status

 Sometimes you will need to request and display new information related to the reader like battery status or signal strength.
 You can achieve this by using the **startDeviceInfoUpdate()** method, calling this method will start fetching new information from the connected reader.
-To receive updates about the reader you must implement the **interface ReaderStatusListener** which has a method **fun onReaderStatusUpdate(readerStatus: ReaderStatus?)** that will be called.
-After implementing the interface you can register and unregister for updates with the methods **addReaderStatusListener(listener: ReaderStatusListener)**, respectively **removeReaderStatusListener(listener: ReaderStatusListener)**.
+To receive updates about the reader you must implement the **interface ReaderStatusListener** which has a method **fun onReaderStatusUpdate(ReaderStatus readerStatus)** that will be called.
+After implementing the interface you can register and unregister for updates with the methods **addReaderStatusListener(ReaderStatusListener listener)**, respectively **removeReaderStatusListener(ReaderStatusListener listener)**.

 ## Getting information related to previously paired readers

 Each time you pair a new reader the SDK will save its information in Shared Preferences.
 You can get the list using the **fun getRecentlyPairedReaders(): List<ReaderStatus>** method inside the SDK wrapper.

-You can check if a reader is connected by using the **fun isReaderConnected(): Boolean** method or by checking the **isConnected** property of the **currentReader**.
+You can check if a reader is connected by using the **public Boolean isReaderConnected()** method or by checking the **isConnected** property of the **currentReader**.

 ## Uploading a signature

-If you want to upload a signature image after a transaction, you can use **fun sendSignatureWithImage(signature: Bitmap)**.
-After this method is called, the **didFinishSignature(response: SignatureResponse?, error: ResponseError?)** delegate method will be called.
+If you want to upload a signature image after a transaction, you can use **sendSignatureWithImage(Bitmap signature)**.
+After this method is called, the **didFinishSignature(@Nullable SignatureResponse signatureResponse, @Nullable ResponseError responseError)** delegate method will be called.
 Note that the sendSignature method will use the latest transaction ID as the ID for the signature in the API call, which will be lost on application restart.

 ## Relevant code snippets